NAHSRobotics-Team5667/2019-Digital-Eagles-Course-Plan/08_PID-Basics/README.md

 ## Implementing PID Controllers into Subsystems

 When implementing a PID Controller you can either implement it into the Subsystem's command or the Subsystem itself.
 It truthfully doesn't matter as long as the PID Controller is called appropriately.
 With the WPI Library, they provide a `PIDSubsystem` class; however, the class is going to be changed in the near future, which could cause certain code to potentially break.
-You can, however, by creating your own PID Controller class.
+You can, however, implement PID Controllers by creating your own PID Controller class.
 The WPI Library PIDSubsystem class also isn't liked very much in the community and teams often prefer to create their own basic PID Controller class.
+You can find ours [here](https://github.com/NAHSRobotics-Team5667/FRC_2019/blob/master/src/main/java/frc/robot/utils/PIDFController.java).

 ## PID Gain Tuning